sheikhmohdnazmulhasan/shake-happens-expo-2025/README.md

 ## Shake Happens

-Shake Happens is an Expo + React Native app scaffold that will track and visualize real-time earthquakes using the USGS Earthquake Catalog API.
+Shake Happens is an Expo + React Native app scaffold that will track and visualize real-time earthquakes using the USGS Earthquake Catalog API

 ### What this project uses